ruby-processing/JRubyArt/_posts/2015-11-21-windows_started.md

-k9 --run jwishy.rb # run the JWishy sketch, using an installed jruby cd ~/k9_samples/processing_app/topics/shaders rake # autoruns shader sketches k9 --run monjori.rb # run the Monjori sketch since jruby_art-1.1.0
+k9 --run jwishy.rb # run the JWishy sketch, using an installed jruby cd ~/k9_samples/processing_app/topics/shaders rake # autoruns shader sketches k9 --run monjori.rb # run the Monjori sketch since jruby_art-1.2.1
 {% endhighlight %}

 ### Creating your own sketch

+All we ask is that you obey the ruby filename convention (ie snakecase) and we can create a template sketch for you as follows:-

 {% highlight bash %}
-k9 --create fred 200 200 # creates a bare sketch fred.rb (see below)
+k9 --create fred_sketch 200 200 # creates a bare sketch fred_sketch.rb (see below)
-vim fred.rb # other editors are available
+vim fred_sketch.rb # other editors are available
 :!k9 -r % # from vim runs the sketch
 {% endhighlight %}

 As a windows user you may find [jEdit][jedit] to be a more suitable editor.

 {% highlight ruby %}
 def setup
-  sketch_title 'Fred'
+  sketch_title 'Fred Sketch'
 end

 def draw